 Final Commendation:

-Recessional Hymn:
+Recessional Hymns:

 - Alleluia!
 Sing to Jesus (not during Lent)